 Stefan Liesner, Head of Public Affairs / Public Relations, 2G Energy AG

 Stefan Liesner studied Mechanical Engineering and Business Economics at the University of Applied Sciences in Münster, and Operations Management at the University of Nottingham.
 Since 2008, he has been active at 2G in various functions.
 Between 2018 and 2020, he changed to another industry to gain experience in the field of vibration technology.

-Stephen Griffiths, UK Account Manager, SOLIDpower GmbH
+Steven Griffiths, UK Account Manager, SOLIDpower GmbH

 Steven Griffiths spent almost a decade in the solar PV sector, working for Tritec-Energy, REI and most notably Solarcentury based in London.
 He started working with SOLIDpower in late 2017 to help support and develop the sales effort in both the UK and Irish markets.